ARTISTS WE LOVE: Horace Pippin

 WHO: Horace Pippin

 WHERE: Pennsylvania, USA

 WHEN: 22 February 1888 – 6 July 1946

-FAMOUS FOR: Horace Pippin is best known for his striking oil paintings, which depicted the American landscapes around him and scenes from his heritage.
+Horace Pippin is best known for his striking oil paintings, which depicted the American landscapes around him and scenes from his heritage.
 At a young age and throughout his World War I service in the famous Harlem Hellfighters 369th infantry, Horace drew the scenes around him.
 As a form of rehabilitation after being shot in the shoulder, Horace continued creating art and eventually moved to oil paintings.
 His paintings find a unique place of maturity and folk art, as the colors, textures, and dimensionality give voice to Pippin’s perspective on slavery, segregation, the Great Depression, and American life.
-You can find a curated selection of his works and other African American artists in our new “Harlem Renaissance” gallery.
+You can find a curated selection of his works and other Black artists in our new “Harlem Renaissance” gallery.

 “When I was a boy I loved to make pictures, [but war] brought out all the art in me.
 I can never forget suffering and I will never forget sunsets.
 So I came home with all of it in my mind and I paint from it today.” -Horace Pippin